 If You’re Struggling With Professional Burnout, You’re Not Alone

-In 2019, the World Health Organization officially classified burnout as a medical diagnosis.
+In 2019, the World Health Organization officially classified burnout as an occupational phenomenon.
 It falls under the umbrella of problems related to employment and unemployment.
 Symptoms range from feelings of depletion to increased mental distance from one’s job.
 Burnout has become so common that human resource departments are implementing burnout prevention policies.

 With the added pressure to keep up with technology, constant notifications, and certain workplace cultures that aren’t conducive to taking breaks, it can feel like we always have to be “on.”
 We can end up feeling like we need to do more, bill more, or raise the bar.
 This can make it hard to relax or “turn off”.
 As symptoms of burnout rise, it can become harder to manage them on our own.